 Knox City Council

-Knox Council manages an extensive open space network of nearly 800 hectares that encompasses over 80kms of major creek corridors being Dandenong Creek, Blind Creek, and Corrhanwarrabul, Ferny and Monbulk Creeks.
+Knox City Council manages an extensive open space network of nearly 800 hectares that encompasses over 80kms of major creek corridors being Dandenong Creek, Blind Creek, and Corrhanwarrabul, Ferny and Monbulk Creeks.

 There are 197 hectares of Sites of Biological Significance within the open space network that provides significant habitat for diverse flora and fauna.